3 smart tips for managing remote sales teams

 1. Establish a culture of collaboration

 Sales reps are characteristically competitive in nature, focusing their efforts on lead acquisition and individual target goals.
-And with the added flexibility of remote work, building a collaborative working environment can prove even harder to implement.
+Building a collaborative remote working environment can prove even harder to implement.

-Your sales reps are on the front lines with potential customers, who offer valuable and unsolicited advice regularly.
+- Take advantage of the feedback your sales reps receive daily from their clients.
+Turn it into actionable intelligence by incorporating this feedback into strategies in other departments.
+Your sales reps are on the front lines with potential customers who offer valuable and unsolicited advice regularly.

-Next, listen to suggestions from your sales team.
-Provide the reps with feedback to demonstrate that you value their input and actually take the time to consider their ideas.
-Be sure to solicit suggestions on the various communications technologies your team uses for generating this feedback.
+- Listen to suggestions from your sales team.
+Demonstrate that you value their input and actually take the time to consider their ideas.

-Anything you can do to set collaboration as a habit instead of a burden to your sales team will help produce the innovation, creativity, and workflow improvements that quality collaboration brings.
+Anything you can do to set collaboration as a habit instead of a burden to your sales team will help produce innovation, creativity, and workflow improvements.

 2. Enable your team with the right tools

-Video conferencing tools are also a must-have for remote teams to provide quality feedback and collaborate on new ideas for sales pitches and lead-generation.
-Video conferencing is not just for your team to use with clients, it’s the collaboration tool that gives your remote sales team a sense of camaraderie that would be lacking without virtual meetings.
+- Video conferencing is not just for your team to use with clients.
+It’s the collaboration tool that gives your remote sales team a sense of camaraderie that would be lacking without virtual meetings.
 Plus, as a remote sales team manager, it is beneficial to engage with your team face-to-face (at least virtually) as much as possible.